SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_ModuleSettings/DOM_StorageSettings.md

 For each type, you can define one of three caching policy options:

-- **Default** : The default option.
-This will be selected for any new and existing manager.
-Behaves the same as the 'Full' option.
+- **Default**: The default option.
+This will be selected for any new and existing managers.
+Behaves the same way as the "Full" option.
-- **Disabled** : The cache will be disabled and all reads will go to the database.
+- **Disabled**: The cache will be disabled and all reads will go to the database.
-- **Full** : The cache will be enabled and all objects of this type will be loaded in the cache when the DOM manager is initialized.
+- **Full**: The cache will be enabled, and all objects of this type will be loaded in the cache when the DOM manager is initialized.
 All reads will go to this cache.